bvallelunga/example-app-companion-words/README.md

 # Similar Words
 `similar-words` is a machine learning app that will tell you which words are most similar to each other.

-Projects and businesses could use this app for a variety of use cases:
+**Possible Use Cases**
   * discover the name for your next iPhone app
   * suggest relevant words in a messenger or email client
   * serve relevant ads based on a user's interests